sheldonkreger/sheldonkreger/content/site-rebuild-in-pelican.md

 2. The site is simple and I do not need any special functionality.
 3. Static HTML sites are very fast (espeically on GitHub Pages, using their CDN for free)!
 4. I wanted to try something new.
-5. Most importanlty - deployments with git push.
+5. Most importantly - deployments with git push.

 It only took about 10 hours to put the whole thing together - and most of that time was spent fighting DNS and URL redirect settings from the previous site.